Juliiis/backend-challenge-codesherpas/README.md

 - I tried to apply dependency injection.
 But first try to also apply the singleton pattern which at the end I decided not to use.

+### Small change
+- this is the small change to create the pull request

 _This challenge project was created in Barcelona for Code Sherpas in April 2022._